saljinlr/beachwood-hoa-public/membership_meeting.md

 ### Agenda

-This agenda will be finalized the weekend before the meeting.
-If you would like time to address the community, please contact the board to tell us what you would like to discuss and how much time you request.

 We have hard start and stop times dictated by the venue.
 Please expect the moderator to keep things moving.

 | Time (pm) | Description |